grenas405/meta-operating-system/INSIGHTS.md

 - Remote logging support

 **Observation:** This is almost a sub-project in itself.
 Very comprehensive but potentially over-engineered for simple logging needs.
+`85d7534` even reorganized the repo just to hoist `core/utils/console-styler/` into the current layout.

 **Strength:** Enables beautiful terminal UI.